BostonPython/about/lightning.md

 title: Lightning Talks
 ---

 Lightning talks are 5–10 minutes long, on any topic of interest to other Python people.
 It doesn't have to be about something that you wrote, it can be something that you learned, or a technique you think other people will be interested in.
+We are looking for peer-to-peer talks for Python people.
+No sales pitches, please.

 [Propose a lightning talk](https://docs.google.com/forms/d/1ndedcjLoPiq6k_A7Q1eyxHk_8rMKBC-m2CZ6Pg9NlvE/edit)